 GAD may increase a child’s risk for suicide.
 Threats of suicide are a cry for help.
 Always take such statements, thoughts, behaviors, or plans very seriously.
 Any child who expresses thoughts of suicide should be evaluated right away.

 Call 988 in a crisis

 Call or text 988 if your child has thoughts or plans of harming themself or others and the means to carry out the plan.
 You will be connected to trained crisis counselors at the 988 Suicide & Crisis Lifeline .
 An online chat option is also available at www.suicidepreventionlifeline.org.
 Lifeline is free and available 24/7.

 If your child is older, make sure they have emergency numbers in their phone.
 These would include parents, other trusted adults, their healthcare provider, and the 988 Suicide & Crisis Lifeline at 988 or 800-273-TALK (800-273-8255).
 Help your child understand that reaching out for help is the most important thing to do if self-harm is being considered.

 Key points about GAD in children and teens

 - Generalized anxiety disorder (GAD) is a serious mental health problem.
 A child with GAD has a lot of worry and fear that seems to have no real cause.

 - A child with GAD may worry about things such as future events, past behaviors, and family matters.

-- The child may not realize his or her worry is more intense than the situation calls for
+- The child may not realize their worry is more intense than the situation calls for.

 - GAD is caused by both biological and environmental factors.